peteroupc/peteroupc.github.io/randmisc.md

 More specifically, step 7 can be changed as follows:

 - (7.)
 Let _p_ be loggamma(_n_+1)&minus;loggamma(_ret_+1)&minus;loggamma((_n_&minus;_ret_)+1)+ln(_m_)+ln(2)\*((_k_&minus;_n_)+2) (where loggamma(_x_) is the logarithm of the gamma function).
 - (7a.)
 Generate an exponential random variate with rate 1 (which is the negative natural logarithm of a uniform(0,1) random variate).
-Set _&eta;_ to 0 minus that number.
+Set _h_ to 0 minus that number.
 - (7b.)
 If _h_ is greater than _p_, go to step 3.
 Otherwise, return _ret_.
 (This step can be replaced by calculating lower and upper bounds that converge to _p_.
 In that case, go to step 3 if _h_ is greater than the upper bound, or return _ret_ if _h_ is less than the lower bound, or compute better bounds and repeat this step otherwise.
 See also chapter 4 of (Devroye 1986)<sup>[**(3)**](#Note3)</sup>.)

 My implementation of loggamma and the natural logarithm ([**interval.py**](https://peteroupc.github.io/interval.py)) relies on rational interval arithmetic (Daumas et al. 2007)<sup>[**(4)**](#Note4)</sup> and a fast converging version of Stirling's formula for the factorial's natural logarithm (Schumacher 2016)<sup>[**(5)**](#Note5)</sup>.